Voter Registration / Elections

 Poll workers are nominated by the County’s Party Executive Committees and those names are given to the County Clerk to work the polls on Election Day.
 Raleigh County employs 435 poll workers on Election Day.
 You must be a registered voter in Raleigh County to be a Poll Worker.
 Poll workers must arrive at their polling place by 5: 30 am on Election Morning and do not leave until after the poll close on Election Day at 7:30 pm.
 They must remain at the polling place the entire day.
-The current rate of pay is $50.00 for training and $150.00 for the Day, for a total of $200.00.
+The current rate of pay is $50.00 for training and $200.00 for the Day, for a total of $250.00.
+Alternates that attend training and are available to serve on Election Day ( waiting on a phone call ) but not placed in a precinct will be compensated for training.
 If you are interested in becoming a poll worker you may click the link below, complete the information and email it to the Clerk’s Office at firstname.lastname@example.org.

 As of the 2011 session of the WV Legislature, Raleigh County is in the 3rd US Congressional District, the 9th State senatorial district and we are divided into six (6) house of delegate districts.